benz0li/ghc-musl/README.md

 There is currently no GHC binary distribution for Alpine Linux (AArch64) available!
-:exclamation: Use flags <nobr>`--no-install-ghc --system-ghc`</nobr> to ensure that only the GHC available in the container is used.
+:exclamation: Use flags <nobr>`--no-install-ghc --system-ghc`</nobr> with
+Stack to ensure that only the GHC available in the container is used.

 ## Similar projects